allaway-tech/allaway-tech.github.io/_posts/2024/08-August/2024-08-30-tailscale-subnets.md

 I would you preface this post with a disclaimer that I am neither a network nor a Linux professional.
 I would class myself as an advanced amateur and this is just me documenting my findings.
 I also know that the font on the pictures I have included is quite small but at time we have a lot of data on the screen that we need to see.

 ## Setting up the test lab
 To test this I used terraform to spin up a lab on Hetzner.
 Using cloudinit I joined Ron and Hermione to my tailnet with a pre-authenticated key.
-This is the relevant section from terraform that describes the lab ([TLDR below](#tldr))[^footnote1]:
+This is the relevant section from terraform that describes the lab ([TL;DR below](#tldr))[^footnote1]:
 ```terraform
 resource "hcloud_network" "Hogwarts" {
   name     = "Hogwarts"